 I had to wash off my buffalo print even after Lexi helped me set it down straight.
 YES, chalk paste does wash off until you seal it.
 We could not get it straight and it kept sticking to itself.
 So we went with PLAN B.

 We Decided on a Swirl Stencil to Make the Adorable Bunny

 Long story short, I washed off the Chalk Couture and stenciled swirls on this bunny.
 This stencil was purchased at Michael’s.
 I love swirls and polka dots.

 How I Paint on Stencils

 When I work with stencils I love to blend my colors.
 I always use a sponge dauber.
 Dip into your paints and then blot off before applying it to your project.
 Dot it on lightly.
 Do not press down on the stencil or your paint will probably bleed through.
 I used to use brushes to stencil with.
 But no more.
 Sponge daubers work much better for me.
-I get mine in a three pack at Dollar Tree.

 I hope you will follow me on all my social media.